 - Help relief the side effects of chemotherapy and radiation during the treatment of cancer as indicated by research;

 - Has antiviral, antibacterial and anti-inflammatory properties; and

 - May help in the treatment of HIV, AIDS and herpes, as it contains MAP30 protein.

 Choosing and Storing Bitter Melon

-The most common kind of bitter melon available in Asia and Asian groceries stores as well as specialty fruits and vegetables stores in the Western countries is the Chinese variety that is light green in colour with uneven and bumpy skin.
-Typically, Chinese bitter melons are around 7 to 12 inches long.
-Another type of bitter melon that can be found on the markets are the Indian variety that is darker green in colour, with coarser texture and narrowing ends.
-Indian bitter melons are around 6 to 10 inches in length.
-Some countries like Taiwan, typically sells the white type of bitter melon.
-Both the skin and the flesh are normally eaten with the seeds and white pith in the middle removed.
+They normally eat both the skin and the flesh of the bitter melon.
+Whereas they remove the seeds and white pith in the middle.
 When shopping for bitter melon, look for those that are firm, with no blemished or darkened spots.
 The darker green bitter melons are more bitter than the lighter green bitter melons.
 Store bitter melon in the crisper section of the refrigerator in a plastic bag for up to five days.

 If you are taking diabetic prescription medications, bitter melon can enhance the effects of these medications and cause severe hypoglycemia.
 Check with your medical professional before consuming if you have diabetes and are taking regular medication.